ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 # ORTHOLOGY PREDICTION FOR PHYLOGENOMIC ANALYSES

-The objective of this practice is to learn how to use [Orthofinder](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y) to infer orthogroups that can then be used to do a phylogenomics analysis.
+The objective of this practice is to learn how to use [OrthoFinder](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y) to infer orthogroups that can then be used to do a phylogenomics analysis.

 ***

 ## Software desrciption and hints

-For this practice we will use [Orthofinder](https://github.com/davidemms/OrthoFinder).
+For this practice we will use [OrthoFinder](https://github.com/davidemms/OrthoFinder).
 You can find a full description on the program in the provided link.
 It is important to understand that OrthoFinder is a pipeline that uses different programs and that some of the steps can be performed by different programs.
 For instance, the first step is an all against all homology search that can be done using either BlastP or Diamond.

 The input of the program will be a folder containing one file per proteome.
 These files need to contain fasta formated sequences of proteins and there needs to be a single file per species included in the analysis.
-Files need to have .fa, .faa, .fasta or similar for their termination, else orthofinder will not recognise them.
+Files need to have .fa, .faa, .fasta or similar for their termination, else `OrthoFinder` will not recognise them.

 ***